abcsFrederick/ASPEN/README.md

 ### Outline

-ASAP or Atac Seq Analysis Pipeline is CCBR's pipeline to calls peaks for ATACseq datasets.
+ASAP or **A**tac **S**eq **A**nalysis **P**ipeline is CCBR's pipeline to calls peaks for ATACseq datasets.
 It currently accepts paired-end Illumina data and calls peak using MACS2 and Genrich peak callers.
 Below is a brief outline of the steps performed by the pipeline:

 * Trim PE reads with CutAdapt
 * Remove reads aligning to known blacklisted regions, if provided